-DETAILS Dr Ang Peng Tiam Dr Khoo Kei Siong Mr Sitoh Yih Pin Ms Leong Ching Ching (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? s No ary ory atter atter so or °Z ° Z O Z (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere? past iryYes.past Further to an inquiry conducted by the Disciplinary Tribunal of the Singapore Medical Council, Dr Ang was given an eight-month suspension commencing ther in Court of Three Judges.
-Q ° Z OZ
+DE DETAILS Mr S. Chandra Das Mr Lim Jen Howe Mr Lim Teong Jin George any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or OZ °Z OZ any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or OZ °Z OZ (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? ØZ °Z Q Ŷ ) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+0 Z ° Z OZ